We are a STEM Racing team from ISL Luxembourg, competing at the national level in the Tier 3 Finals, on the 23rd of May at 8:00 AM.

 The second advantage is that it is compatible with mainstream 3D printers and is widely used in industrial manufacturing, prototyping and other fields, showing great practicality.

 However, ABS presents significant disadvantages.
-During the printing process it has a relatively high temperature, which highlights the certain requirements for the perfomance of the printer.
-As well as, it is prone to shrinkage and warping druing the molding process, this means it requires a stable printing environment.
+During the printing process it has a relatively high temperature, which highlights the certain requirements for the performance of the printer.
+As well as, it is prone to shrinkage and warping during the molding process, this means it requires a stable printing environment.
 Additionally, ABS can emit a slight odour during printing, emphasising the need for adequate ventilation.